• Home

 Related post: Check out our in-depth comparison of the best cycling jackets for women.

-The Cause of Saddle Soreness Problems
+The Causes of Saddle Soreness Problems in Women

 When a female cyclist is on a road bike, her vulva (which is not meant to be weight-bearing) may be bearing up to 40% of her weight.
 Do that for a few hours, and things can get pretty unhappy down there.
 Add to that the fact that when you want to put on a burst of speed, you need to lean way forward, and you have a real potential for problems.
 Much is made of the problems men experience, but men can tuck their parts up front and largely out of harm’s way.
 Unfortunately, we really have no choice but to sit on ours.